 Awardees may use their award stipend to do one of the following:

-Successful applicants will receive the sum of $5,000 to defray expenses for attendance at the ACS Clinical Congress or for the approved training or research opportunity.
+Successful applicants will receive the sum of $5,000 to be used to defray expenses for attendance at the Clinical Congress or for the approved training or research opportunity.
 Cost categories include travel expenses, lodging and per diem, registration, and course fees.
-Scholars must make their own travel arrangements.

-- A one- to two-page essay discussing the following specific topics:
+- Applicants must attach a one- to two-page essay discussing the following topics:

 - The opportunity for which the applicant is applying (Clinical Congress attendance or a personal training or research project)

 - The applicant’s reasons for submitting an application

 - The applicant’s current practice in a rural or small community

 All applicants will be notified of the outcome of the selection process in May 2020.